-However, and once again, like one or two others in this 'discussion', comrade Kosloff is happy to invent in places where he doesn't know.
+However, and once again, like one or two others in this 'discussion', comrade Kosloff is happy to invent in places where he clearly lacks knowledge.

 "Clarity" is an ordinary language term; that is where it came from, which is where Wittgenstein found it, too.
 But, if comrade Kosloff finds this term a puzzle, he stands no chance with "dialectical contradiction".
 Anyway, where do I give logic, or even clarity, an "independent existence" (whatever that means)?

-Alas, the rest of the above reply is largely unintelligible, so I can't comment on it.
+Alas, the rest of his reply is largely unintelligible, so I can't comment on it.

 Once more, much of this seems irrelevant to my query, and I have already commented on what little of it that is relevant.
-Anyway, I do not think I expressed agreement with this (unpublished) Hegelian version of Historical Materialism, even though there are parts of it that I do accept, if they are worded more appropriately.
+Anyway, I don't think I expressed agreement with this (unpublished) Hegelian version of Historical Materialism, even though there are parts of it that I do accept, if they were worded more appropriately.